Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively means to publicly identify someone for wrongdoing, with the aim of humiliating them.
-The phrase "name" and "shame" are used metaphorically to describe the act of revealing someone’s misdeeds, which goes beyond the literal meaning of just identifying a person.
+The idiom "name" and "shame" are used metaphorically to describe the act of revealing someone’s misdeeds, which goes beyond the literal meaning of just identifying a person.

 Origin: